haz/IPPC2023/rover.md

 | power_y(drone)      | Box(1, -MAX_POWER(drone), MAX_POWER(drone), float32)   |     Propelling force in y axis |
 | harvest(drone)      | Discrete(2)       |  Harvest if in mineral area    |

-- MAX_POWER(drone) is available from the RDDLEnv interface and in the rddl domain and instance.
+- MAX_POWER(drone) is available from the RDDLEnv interface and in the RDDL domain and instance.

 ## State Space